-According to Sinha & Jastreboff, 2013, Stress is a key risk factor in addiction, recovery maintenance and relapse.
-This conclusion has been reaffirmed many times in research and shows a clear connection between substance abuse and stress.
-A stressful live combined with a lack of coping skills can contribute to addiction or relapse in many ways, starting with the greater reliance on self-medication.
+According to Sinha & Jastreboff, stress is a key risk factor in addiction, recovery maintenance, and relapse.
+This conclusion has been reaffirmed many times in research and shows a clear connection between stress and substance abuse.
+A stressful life combined with a lack of coping skills can contribute to addiction.
+It may also lead to relapse in many ways, starting with a greater reliance on self-medication.

 Studies show that the greater the number of stressors to which an individual is exposed, the greater the chances of addiction during their lives.
 In 2015, an economist named Deaton published a study that showed that under-educated white Americans who struggle in the job market in early adulthood are likely to experience a “cumulative disadvantage” over time.
 The study goes on to assess their health issues personal problems later in life and found that these factors had a greater number of drug overdoses, alcohol-related liver disease, and suicide.

 The strong linkage between stress and addiction is supported by the self-medication theory, which suggests that someone might turn to drugs to cope with tension associated with any number of life stressors.
 Alternatively, they may take to drugs to relieve symptoms of anxiety and depression resulting from a traumatic event.
 For them, substance abuse serves as a way to mask or deal with stress, depression, or anxiety.
 The drugs act as a means to regulate effects and soothe psychological distress rather than finding ways to cope with these influences through behavioral counseling.
 These studies also showed that in instances of high emotional stress, there was a great incidence of loss of control over impulses and a distinct rise in one’s inability to delay gratification.
 This is the perfect example of how substance abuse and stress are inexorably linked.